Girl With A Pearl Earring Targeted By Climate Activists - UrduPoint

 'Girl With A Pearl Earring' Targeted By Climate Activists

-Three people were arrested after the attack at The Hague's Mauritshuis museum on the 1665 masterpiece which has inspired a bestselling novel and a Hollywood film, police said.
+Three men were arrested after the attack at The Hague's Mauritshuis museum on the 1665 masterpiece which has inspired a bestselling novel and a Hollywood film.

+They trio were Belgian, one 42-year-old and two 45-year-olds.
+"They remain in custody and are being questioned," The Hague police said.

 Social media images showed a man wearing a "Just Stop Oil" t-shirt glueing his head to the painting, while another glued his hand to the wall and a third emptied out a tin of what appeared to be tomato soup.